 We admit it!
-We have a calculator on our website too.
+We have a mortgage calculator for BC on our website too.
 We want to be able to provide similar tools as the rest of them, but at least we’re being upfront about it.

 What do we suggest?
 Well, take any results from the 60 second preapproval with a grain of salt, and then call us, the professionals.
 We help you by actually talking with you and really getting to know your unique situation.
 Getting ALL the right details.
 Going in depth to figure out every curve and corner of your financial life.
 That way, we’re able to give you a REAL and solid prequalification you’re able to depend on.